2020-2023

 5.7.2 Frequency of Evaluation

 The evaluation of bargaining unit members shall be conducted using the instrument mutually agreed to by the Association and the Board.
 A minimum of one (1) evaluation every two (2) years shall be conducted by the Board provided the bargaining unit member has had successful evaluations in each of the first three (3) years of employment.
-By September 15 the building principal or primary administrative supervisor will notify, in writing, each bargaining unit member to be evaluated of the month when the administrative supervisor/administrative supervisor designee will conduct the bargaining unit member’s evaluation.
-Evaluations will be completed by April 15.
+By September 15th of a school year for bargaining unit members employed at the beginning of the school term, or within 30 work days from the start date in their position for bargaining unit members employed after the beginning of the school term, the building administrator or supervisor will notify, in writing, each bargaining unit member to be evaluated of the month when the building administrator or supervisor will conduct the bargaining unit member’s evaluation.
+Evaluations will be completed by April 15th.

 An educational office personnel bargaining unit member shall have the option of a pre-conference prior to being evaluated.
-Whenever a pre-conference is held, the administrative supervisor/administrative supervisor designee will meet with the bargaining unit member and discuss the job duties, responsibilities and other expectations of the bargaining unit member.
+Whenever a pre-conference is held, the building administrator or supervisor will meet with the bargaining unit member and discuss the job duties, responsibilities and other expectations of the bargaining unit member.
 In any event, the evaluator shall be familiar with the duties and responsibilities of the position.
-Although the evaluation of an educational office personnel bargaining unit member shall be based chiefly on the bargaining unit member’s work product rather than the bargaining unit member’s performance during a pre-announced observation, at the bargaining unit member’s request the evaluator shall formally observe the bargaining unit member at work.
+Although the evaluation of an educational office personnel bargaining unit member shall be based chiefly on the bargaining unit member’s work product rather than the bargaining unit member’s performance during a pre-announced observation, unscheduled observations of an EOP may be conducted at any time and, at the bargaining unit member’s request the evaluator shall formally observe the bargaining unit member at work.

-The evaluator and the bargaining unit member shall have a conference within five (5) work days of the final in-class or final work site observation to discuss the written evaluation.
-The bargaining unit member, within twenty (20) working days of this conference, shall have the right to attach comments to the evaluation placed in his/her personnel file.
+The evaluator and the bargaining unit member shall have a conference within five (5) work days of the final observation or evaluation of work product to discuss the written evaluation.
+The bargaining unit member, within twenty (20) working days of this conference, shall have the right to attach comments to the evaluation placed in their personnel file.

 5.8.1 Orientation at Start of School Year

-An orientation session for all bargaining unit members shall be conducted during one of the first days of in-service.
-The orientation agenda shall be developed and conducted by a joint administration/Association Professional Development and Training Committee.
-Topics to be covered during the orientation shall include, but not be limited to, a review of the following: Human resources policies/procedures, the current negotiated agreement and benefits, job descriptions, the evaluation instrument/procedure, bargaining unit member roles and responsibilities, school safety, medication handling, changes to technology hardware or software, and legal liability.
+An orientation session for all bargaining unit members shall be conducted at the start of each school year during one of the first days of in-service.
+The orientation agenda shall be developed and conducted by a joint Professional Development and Training Committee.
+Topics to be covered during the orientation shall include, but not be limited to: Human resources policies/procedures, current negotiated agreement and benefits, job descriptions, evaluation instrument/procedure, bargaining unit member roles and responsibilities, school safety, medication handling, changes to technology hardware or software, and legal liability.

-Bargaining unit members new to the District or new to a position as a result of a transfer will have the opportunity to participate in an orientation session/training at the District or building level that will cover topics relevant to their assignment including, but not limited to: job description, responsibilities, and schedule, employee conduct standards, introduction to facility and relevant staff, relevant technology (including hardware and software), and District email and phone systems.
+Bargaining unit members new to a position as a result of a transfer will have the opportunity to participate in an orientation session/training at the District or building level that will cover topics relevant to their assignment including, but not limited to: job description, responsibilities, schedule, employee conduct standards, introduction to facility and relevant staff, relevant technology (including hardware and software), and District email and phone systems.

 The District and Association recognize the value and importance of professional development and training for the purpose of successful job performance, individual improvement and effective operation of the District.
 To meet that purpose and address the needs of the bargaining unit members and District, specific professional development opportunities and trainings will be designed and provided, considering available resources, both human and financial.